va loan network white logo

 Buffalo Urban Renewal Agency (BURA) – Homebuyer Assistance Program

-BURA’s program assists veterans and first-time homebuyers by offering financial help with down payments and closing costs.
+BURA’s program assists Veterans and first-time homebuyers by offering financial help with down payments and closing costs.
 It includes low-interest loans and homebuyer education, making homeownership more accessible in Buffalo.

 Learn more about BURA’s Homebuyer Assistance Program.